Mayarrrrr/Simple-Shopping-app/README.md

 # Simple Shopping Application

-Welcome to the React Product Catalog web application!
+Welcome to the React Simple Shopping Application!
 This application is built using React JS and incorporates various features to provide a seamless shopping experience.

 ## Features